liehuozhizun/SMTP_POP3_email/README.md

-# POP3-email
+# SMTP_POP3_email
 ## Project Description
-* This project is trying to develop an email service with basic functionalities implemented based on the basic POP3 client-server model and multi-threading thinking.
-All functionalities are implemented by ourselves, including the standard POP3 protocol.
+* This project is trying to develop an email service with basic functionalities implemented based on the basic SMTP POP3 client-server model and multi-threading thinking.
+All functionalities are implemented by ourselves, including the standard SMTP POP3 protocol.
 * This project is a cooperative one completely developed and managed by Yujia Li and Hang Yuan.
 * In order to lower down the level of difficulties of implementation, we designed and modified some specific protocols.
 More details can be found in our design doc.